Fresh Air Innovators is a free, curriculum-aligned program developed by the University of NSW.

 Click to view

 The program is designed for upper primary students (years 5-6) but can be adapted for other year levels.
-Any NSW primary school can apply, with priority given to schools in bushfire-prone, rural or remote areas.
-While all Australian schools can access the online materials, funding for resource boxes is currently only available for successfully registered NSW schools.
+While all Australian schools can access the online materials, funding for resource boxes is currently only available for successfully registered NSW and VIC schools.

 The program is designed for upper primary students (years 5-6) but can be adapted for other year levels.
-Any NSW primary school can apply, with priority given to schools in bushfire-prone, rural or remote areas.
-While all Australian schools can access the online materials, funding for resource boxes is currently only available for successfully registered NSW schools.
+While all Australian schools can access the online materials, funding for resource boxes is currently only available for successfully registered NSW and VIC schools.

 Who developed the program?